 The coverage is on the sheer side but definitely buildable.
 My skin just looks healthy and glowy when I wear this.
 Highly recommended!

-Chanel Natural Finish Pressed Powder ($42) was my go-to powder back in high school.
-I had it in the second lightest shade, Clair, which is a great match for my NC30 skin/
+Chanel Natural Finish Pressed Powder ($42) was my go-to pressed powder back in high school.
+I had it in the second lightest shade, Clair, which is a great match for my NC30 skin.

-The powder is very fine and looks almost translucent.
-It gives a natural-looking translucent matte finish when applied over makeup and I use it mainly for touch-ups.
-I love how it soaks up oil well without drying out my skin and just looks so natural.
-The sleek packaging and the huge mirror is also a great plus.
-Loves it!
+The powder was very fine and looked almost translucent.
+It gave a natural-looking translucent matte finish when applied over makeup and I used it mainly for touch-ups.
+I love how it soaked up oil well without drying out my skin and just looked so natural.
+Also loved the sleek packaging and huge mirror!